Obama crams for debates, works on being concise

 “I think he’s going to say a lot of things that aren’t accurate,” Romney told ABC’s George Stephanopoulos last week.

-“And you know, I’d be tempted to go back to that wonderful line by Ronald Reagan, ‘There you go again.’
-But you can’t use something that.”
+“And you know, I’d be tempted to go back to that wonderful line by Ronald Reagan, ‘There you go again.'”

 Obama’s team has raised doubts about Romney’s truthfulness, too, and former President Bill Clinton already used a version of Reagan’s famous line to describe Republicans during the Democratic convention.